MohamedAliSaada/DeepCFD-Keras/models/UNet.md

-# U-Net with Skip Connections as Keras Custom Layer
+# U-Net with Skip Connections as Keras Custom Layer (double checked)

 This repository provides a custom **UNet** implementation in Keras using functional encoder, decoder, and neck blocks.
 The architecture mimics the classical U-Net structure with skip connections, particularly useful for image segmentation, regression, or scientific modeling tasks (e.g., CFD, medical imaging).